-2019 Annual General Meeting
+2020 Annual General Meeting

-Shareholders representing 53.40 percent of the share capital and votes attended the Annual General Meeting held on 29 April 2019 in Sandviken, Sweden.
-Sven Unger, attorney-atlaw, was elected to chair the meeting.
-Resolutions passed at the General Meeting included the following:
+Shareholders representing 56.2 percent of the share capital and votes attended the Annual General Meeting held on April 28, 2020 in Sandviken, Sweden.
+Due to the Covid-19 pandemic, shareholders participated mainly through proxy or advance voting.
+Sven Unger, attorney-at-law, was elected to chair the meeting.